Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 AVY

-Avery Dennison appointed Danny Allouche president of its Materials Group, elevating a 16-year company veteran who most recently served as senior vice president and chief strategy and corporate development officer.
+Avery Dennison named Danny Allouche president of its Materials Group, elevating a 16-year company veteran who has led the company’s global strategy and corporate development since 2016.

-Allouche has led the company’s global strategy and corporate portfolio and development activities since 2016, overseeing M&A and venture investment activity.
-He also served as interim chief financial officer in late 2024 and previously led the Treasury function.
+Allouche most recently served as senior vice president and chief strategy and corporate development officer, where he oversaw M&A and venture investment activity.
+He also served briefly as interim chief financial officer in late 2024 and has led the company’s Treasury function.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.